agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 categories: [code, how-to, flatiron, ruby, guide]
 ---

 Keyword arguments were rolled out as part of the Ruby 2.0 release.
 And recently I've run into them as part of the 'Green Grocer' lab at [Flatiron](http://flatironschool.com/).
-I was able to pass the lab using deductive reasoning but I didn't fully grasp the concept.
-This blog post is my penance.
+I worked my way through the lab but I didn't fully grasp what was going on.
+So through this blog post I hope to solidify the concept.

 Let's start with a simple method `manipulate_string` that expects to receive two arguments; a String followed by an Integer: